Priyadharshini19804/DataAnalyst_Priya/README.md

 ## 👩‍🎓 About Me

-- 🎓 **B.Tech in Computer Science and Business Systems** with a specialization in Cloud Computing.
+- 🎓 **B.Tech in Computer Science and Business Systems** Honours with specialization in Cloud Computing and Data Center Technologies.
 - 🌱 Currently learning advanced data visualization and data analytics techniques.
 - 💡 Interested in **data cleaning**, **predictive analytics**, and **data visualization**.